-The wide rectangular Info Boxes at the bottom of the Page display (along with two smaller boxes at the top of the screen) allows you to keep an eye at all times on a wide variety of information, all user selectable-they let you "customize" your display (in the MAP and NAV Pages).
-Take a moment to explore the Info Boxes by following these steps:
+Fig 10.
+MAP Page Info Box Options for Upper Boxes • (not on the options list) Info Boxes-the wide rectangular Info Boxes at the bottom of the Page displays (along with two small Nav data boxes at the top of the screen) allow you to keep an eye at all times on a wide variety of information, all user selectable-they let you to "customize" your Page displays.
+Take a moment to explore the Info Boxes by following the steps below: Fig. 7 Nav - tab selected